 I was actually quite amazed that everything continued to work as before, and for once I proved the old adage wrong.
 I didn't actually need that tattoo, just to remember to work carefully and methodically.

 A NICE NEW DESK.

-To fit my large screen laptop in the desk I had to remove the vertical dividers and mount the five small drawers at the top of the desk.
+To be able to fit my large screen laptop in the desk I had to remove the vertical dividers and relocate the five small drawers to the top of the desk.
 With the flap open the table is almost the same size as the original, but when closed it takes up less than half the space.
-I in-filled between the ornate feet with a plywood plinth to stop things rolling under the desk.
+The four drawers below offer twice the space than in the chart table.
+I filled the space between the ornate feet and the new floor with a plywood plinth, to stop things rolling under the desk.

 I hoped my companionway measurements were accurate as my wife and I carefully manhandled the posh new desk down the deck and into the cockpit, trying not to scratch the newly varnished sides.
-On its side it slid through the opening with about 1/2” inch to spare.
-Whew! but an inch is as good as a fathom for a job like this.
-The desk then slid sideways neatly fitting under the curve of the deck.
+On its side it slid through the opening with about 1/2” inch to spare, whew!
+But an inch is as good as a fathom for a job like this.
+The desk then slid neatly fitting under the curve of the deck.